The challenges and benefits of a TCO analysis

 To optimise the precision of the study, it is appropriate to call upon the parties concerned (suppliers, hauliers, internal teams, end client, etc.).

 This exercise is a practice that Sofrigam has implemented for all commercial dossiers for more than 3 years now.
-This expertise is offered to provide support to clients requesting this service.
+This TCO analysis expertise is offered to provide support to clients requesting it.